XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

 * `account_data.Sequence` — This is the sequence number of the next valid transaction for the account.
 You need to specify the sequence number when you prepare transactions.
 With `xrpl-py`, you can use the [`get_next_valid_seq_number`](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.account.html#xrpl.account.get_next_valid_seq_number) to get this automatically from the XRP Ledger.
 See an example of this usage in the project [README](https://github.com/XRPLF/xrpl-py#serialize-and-sign-transactions).

 * `account_data.Balance` — This is the account's XRP balance, [in drops](basic-data-types.html#specifying-currency-amounts).
 You can use this to confirm that you have enough XRP to send (if you're making a payment) and to meet the [current transaction cost](transaction-cost.html#current-transaction-cost) for a given transaction.

+* `validated` — Indicates whether the returned data is from a [validated ledger](ledgers.html#open-closed-and-validated-ledgers).
+When sending transactions, it's important to ensure that the results are in a [final](finality-of-results.html) state in a validated ledger before further processing the transaction.
+For more information about best practices for transaction processing, see [Reliable Transaction Submission](reliable-transaction-submission.html).

 For a detailed description of every response field, see [account_info](account_info.html#response-format).